mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

 3. Bayesian search: Makes guesses about best hyperparameter combinations, then uses regressions to refine the combinations.

 * Amazon SageMaker lets you perform automated hyperparameter tuning.
 Automatic model tuning can be used with the Amazon SageMaker built-in algorithms, pre-built deep learning frameworks, and bring-your-own-algorithm containers.
+During hyperparameter tuning, Amazon SageMaker attempts to figure out if your hyperparameters are log-scaled or linear-scaled.
+Initially, it assumes that hyperparameters are linear-scaled.
+If they should be log-scaled, it might take some time for Amazon SageMaker to discover that.
+If you know that a hyperparameter should be log-scaled and can convert it yourself, doing so could improve hyperparameter optimization.

+* Running more hyperparameter tuning jobs concurrently gets more work done quickly, but a tuning job improves only through successive rounds of experiments.
+Typically, running one training job at a time achieves the best results with the least amount of computing time.